JahnTech/webmethods-is-wxssh/README.md

 ______________________
 These tools are provided as-is and without warranty or support.
 They do not constitute part of the webMethods product suite.
 Users are free to use, fork and modify them, subject to the license agreement.
-While Software AG welcomes contributions, we cannot guarantee to include every contribution in the master project.
+While JahnTech GmbH welcomes contributions, we cannot guarantee to include every contribution in the master project.

 Contact us [via email](mailto:info@jahntech.com?subject=GitHub/webMethods) if you have any questions.